 Welcome new students!
-The online orientation modules will be available in January 25, 2021.
+The online orientation modules are open now.

-Graduate Studies New Student Orientation for Spring 2021 will be held online in Canvas, the learning management system used at Case Western Reserve University.
+Graduate Studies New Student Orientation for Summer and Fall 2021 will be held online in Canvas, the learning management system used at Case Western Reserve University.

 Grad Orientation is divided into asynchronous modules, which you can access anytime from anywhere with an internet connection.
 You may start and stop the modules at any point and continue where you stopped at any time.
-Each module includes videos, written content, and links to get more information on being a student at CWRU, academic integrity, finding support, and COVID-19 resources.
+The modules include videos, slides, written content, and links designed to help prepare you as a graduate student at CWRU.

 Graduate Student Teaching Assistant Training